windhunter089/GameSwap-web-application/README.md

 This repository contains the code for the GameSwap web application, developed as part of the Georgia Tech CS6400 Database Class.
-The author is part of group 64 where work is divided between Ted, emma, nischal, george
+The author is part of group 64 where work is divided between Ted, emma, nischal, george Please send any feedback and questions to the author Ted Pham at trungpham89@gmail.com

 Work schema, abstract code is in Phase 2 folder.
 Instruction to set up and install local environment is in GameSwapSetup.md